- Manual references

 Day 2 diagnostics, A5 board test and installation

 Outguard controller has arrived and ready for initial check and service.
-This A5 PCBA is newer than Rev.A from original HP 3458A as it’s manufactured in 1996, and features single firmware ROM chip, which is ST M27C4002 in DIP40 package.
-ROM is UV-eraseable EPROM, so firmware update is possible in field, using UVA-UVC lamp and EEPROM-programmer.
+This A5 PCBA is newer to Rev.A from original HP 3458A, manufactured in 1996 with single firmware ST M27C4002 in DIP40 packag ROM chip.
+This ROM is UV-erasable EPROM, making firmware update relatively easy and possible in field, using regular UVA-UVC lamp and EEPROM-programmer.

 Board P/N is 03458-66505 Rev.B and Engineering Revision tag is 3313.
 Two-layer PCB made in USA.